GorZ3rk/Setups/GDB-Setup-on-MAC.md

-# GDB configuration on MAC
+# GDB Setup on MAC

 - Use `Homebrew` to install gdb on mac